home-assistant/developers.home-assistant/docs/core/entity/camera.md

 - Return the smallest image that meets the minimum width and minimum height.

 - When scaling the image, aspect ratio must be preserved.
-If the aspect ratio is not the same as the requsted height or width, it is expected that the width and/or height of the returned image will be larger than requested.
+If the aspect ratio is not the same as the requested height or width, it is expected that the width and/or height of the returned image will be larger than requested.

 - Pass on the width and height if the underlying camera is capable of scaling the image.